lenkan/rx-workshop/README.md

 ##The assignments

 1. Make sure that the client result list gets populated with a single URL on connect.
+This can be any hardcoded URL such as `http://www.welcometomybackend.com` or similar.
 Push a "links" message with this URL as soon as the client connects.
 Hint: the `Handler` class is created when a new client is connected.
-2.
+2. Do an actual search when the client presses the "go" button.
+Use the `goClicks` and `queryInput` observables to build a pipeline which performs a http request to the DuckDuckGo API which the entered search term.
+The API is specified at [https://duckduckgo.com/api](https://duckduckgo.com/api).
+Filter out the `RelatedTopic`s which have `FirstURL`s
+3. Expand 2 to also trigger when the user presses the enter key in the search field.